-Development simplification helps Seattle Housing Authority to move quickly to acquire, finance, develop, and remove public housing properties from its stock in an efficient, market-driven manner.
+Development simplification helps SHA to move quickly to acquire, finance, develop, and remove public housing properties from its stock in an efficient, market-driven manner.
 MTW flexibilities allow the agency to respond to local market conditions and avoid delays and associated costs incurred as a consequence of HUD requirements and approval processes.
-While of greatest impact when the housing market is highly competitive, these strategies present opportunities continuously for Seattle Housing Authority to avoid costs and increase housing options as circumstances arise.
+While of greatest impact when the housing market is highly competitive, these strategies present opportunities continuously for SHA to avoid costs and increase housing options as circumstances arise.

-MTW Agreement - Attachment C (C)(12), (C)(13), (C)(16); Attachment D (C)(2).
+MTW Agreement - Attachment C (B)(1), (C)(12), (C)(13), (C)(16); Attachment D (B)(x), (C)(2); PIH Notice 2011-45.
 Our MTW authority is used for the strategies described below.